 Education & Economic Mobility Guidelines

-The Education & Economic Mobility Program, through the focus areas below, works to increase the number of historically underserved young people who move up the economic ladder by ensuring equitable access to high-quality education and jobs.
-We invest in local, state and federal policies that ensure historically underserved young people have effective educators, graduate high school with academic and career momentum, and attain college credentials with economic value.
-We also support policies that help ensure low-wage workers achieve economic stability, dignity, and mobility.
-In the short term, we will invest in research, policy development, and advocacy to help the education systems recover from the COVID-19 pandemic.
+The mission of the Education & Economic Mobility Program is to close income and race disparities in college and career success through equitable access to high-quality education.
+We invest in local, state and federal policies that aim to ensure historically underserved young people 1) have effective educators; 2) graduate high school with academic and career momentum; and 3) attain affordable college credentials with economic value.
+In the short term, we will invest in research, policy development, and advocacy to help young people recover from the COVID-19 pandemic.

 College and Career Readiness

-Support federal and state policies to close race- and family income-based gaps in college attainment.
-Efforts include scaling up proven student support models to improve community college outcomes; preserving access for students of color and rural students to affordable, high- quality public college options and to labor markets that require college degrees; seeking racial and family income representativeness at selective public universities; and supporting advocacy, litigation, and policy development to narrow gaps in post-graduate financial outcomes for students of color and low-income students.
+This contributes to racial and socioeconomic disparities in education and career outcomes.
+To address these disparities, the Joyce Foundation supports federal and state policies that: 1) scale proven student support models to improve community college outcomes; 2) preserve access for students of color and rural students to affordable, high- quality public college options and labor markets that require college degrees; 3) seek racial and family income representativeness at selective public universities; and 4) narrow gaps in post-graduate financial outcomes for students of color and low-income students.

 Which Great Lakes states do you focus your state and local district policy work/investments?

-In the K-12 portfolio, we focus mainly on Illinois, Indiana and Minnesota at the state level.
+In the K-12 portfolio, we focus mainly on Illinois, Indiana, Michigan, and Minnesota.
+We fund limited college and career readiness work in Ohio.
+And we run a five-state Great Lakes Teacher Shortage Community of Practice that includes all these states.
 At the district level, we focus on Chicago, Indianapolis and Minneapolis.
-We also fund limited college and career readiness work in Ohio.
-In the post-secondary success portfolio, we focus on Ohio, Minnesota, Illinois, and Michigan, but will consider select grants in Wisconsin.
+In the post-secondary success portfolio, we focus on Illinois, Michigan, Minnesota, and Ohio.
+We will consider select grants in Indiana and Wisconsin.

 Do you fund specific programs aimed at helping young people become economically mobile?

 No. In general, our investments are focused along the Joyce grant making continuum, strongly emphasizing research, policy development, advocacy and policy implementation.
-For example, our Educator Effectiveness portfolio seeks to grow high-quality teacher training routes, such as quality alternative certification and residency models.
-In this issue, we support state and federal policy development and advocacy aimed at ensuring these routes lead to a diverse and high- quality workforce.
+For example, our Educator Effectiveness portfolio seeks to grow high-quality teacher training routes, such as residencies and registered apprenticeships.
+We support state and federal policy development, advocacy, and technical assistance to states to ensure these routes lead to a diverse, highly effective workforce.
 We do not fund the teacher training programs, themselves, nor do we fund stipends for teacher candidates in the residency programs.

-Are there important education and economic mobility issues that are not addressed by Joyce’s Education & Economic Mobility Program?
+Are there important education and economic mobility issues not addressed by Joyce’s Education & Economic Mobility Program?

 - Yes.
 With limited resources, we are focused on the challenges described in the program guidelines above.
 Topics that fall outside our priorities include: